RELIABLE DRUG AND ALCOHOL TESTING

 - Makes adulteration significantly harder for donors since it is collected under direct observation

-- Has a narrow but immediate detection window, making it a natural choice for reasonable suspicion testing and for post-accident testing
+- Has a narrow but immediate detection window, making it a natural choice for reasonable suspicion testing and post-accident testing

 - Lab-based testing for oral fluids has proven to be scientifically accurate (equivalent to urine)

-Cons for Oral fluid
+Cons for oral fluid testing:

 - Does not detect illicit drug use beyond 48 hours